chouseknecht/symfony-mariadb-nginx/README.md

 ## Getting started

 If you want to hop in and start creating your next symfony masterpiece, the following will get started.
-But if you want to kick the tires a bit and see how the project works, skip down to the *Start the symfony demo* section, and we'll explain how to launch with Symfony Demo project running in containers.
+But if you want to kick the tires a bit and see how the project works, skip down to the *[Start with the symfony demo](#symfony-demo)* section, and see how to launch the [Symfony Demo](https://github.com/symfony/symfony-demo) project in containers.

-To get started developing, you'll first need to clone this project and have the prerequisites installed.
-Once you've got that, run the following commands:
+To get started developing, you'll first need to clone this project and have the requirements installed.
+Once you've got that, then run the following commands to setup your development environment:

 ```
 # Set the working directory to the root of the cloned project